-SECTION SUMMARY OF POWERS 0 LIMITATION OF POWERS 75(1) and Consent or decline to consent to the afforestation of a recreation or local (2) purpose reserve.
-121 Where under the provisions of the Only exercisable in respect of matters Reserves Act consent or approval is delegated under this Instrument of required, give consent or approval Delegation. subject to such conditions as are thought fit.
-SIGNED at Wellington this 12nday of JM.
-2013 by NICK SMITH Minister of Conservation
+- 75(1) and Consent or decline to consent to the afforestation of a recreation or local (2) purpose reserve. - 121 Where under the provisions of the Reserves Act consent or approval is required, give consent or approval subject to such conditions as are thought fit.